Stephanie Sinclaire: Career

 Sinclaire made a move from theatre to film in the late 1990s but returned to maintain Dan Crawford's estate after his death in 2005 and ran the theatre as artistic director until 2012.
 She also became the licensee and publican of the Kings Head Theatre Pub.
 The Kings Head was founded by Dan in 1970 and was under the directorship of one family for over 40 years.
 Kings Head Theatre Patrons include Sir Alan Parker and Sir Tom Stoppard, Joanna Lumley, Maureen Lipman, Don Black and Victoria Wood.
 It is a well loved and Internationally known theatre that has enjoyed over 40 transfers to the West End in Broadway.

 Sinclaire's first film, as co-producer, The Dance of Shiva was an Academy Award Finalist in 2000 and featured Kenneth Branagh, Sam West, Sanjeev Bhaskar and Paul McGann with Director of Photography Jack Cardiff behind the camera.
 Stephanie adapted, directed and produced The Tell Tale Heart, based on Edgar Allan Poe’s short story, with Jack Cardiff again as cinematographer and Production Designer Peter Murton which opened the Art Institute of Chicago’s 7th European Film Festival.
 She wrote, directed and produced Silence Becomes You, a feature film with Alicia Silverstone and Sienna Guillory.
 She wrote, co-directed (with award-winning Director Jason Figgis of October Eleven Pictures) and produced A Maverick in London, a documentary about Kings Head founder, her late husband, Dan Crawford and The Kings Head Theatre, featuring Joanna Lumley, Alan Rickman, Sir Tom Stoppard, Steven Berkoff, Sir Antony Sher and many others.

-Stephanie also co-wrote and produced short film Goblin Market in 2016, adapted from the epic poem by Christina Rosetti; as well as producing short film The Tears of Valhalla.
+Sinclaire also co-wrote and produced the short film Goblin Market in 2016, adapted from the narrative poem by Christina Rosetti; as well as producing the short film Tears of Valhalla.

 Stephanie Sinclaire Lightsmith was the director of Dragonlady Films and Theatre, formerly called Dragonfly Films and the author of Burnt Offering (poetry) and The Shores of Grace an odyssey, which has been distributed to all the UK prisons through the Prism Project and the US women's prisons through the Edgar Cayce Foundation.

 One year before her Death, Stephanie published her philosophical magnum opus: Creative Alchemy: The Science of Miracles, which featured a foreword by Jack Canfield, co-author of the best-selling Chicken Soup for the Soul book series, and won the prodigious Ashton Wylie Mind Body Spirit Book Award in 2020.